Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of drum type.md

 n:name sets the name of the drum beat in the region

-u:name Use the drum region with the name
+u:name use the drum region with the name

 s:T whether the connected drums are played simultaneously or not (T/F), if not, the drums will be divided equally by the length of one drum when the total length is fixed